A study of irreducible components of Springer fibers using quiver varieties: Explicit descriptions of Maffei-Nakajima isomorphism

 \begin{blockarray}{ *{8}{c} } & D'_{\ld[i]/\ld[i+1]^+} & D'_{\ld[i+1]^+}\\ \begin{block}{ c @{\quad} ( @{\,} *{7}{c} @{\,} ) } D'_{i+1}&0& 0 \\ D'_{\ld[i]/\ld[i+1]} &\Delta_{i+1\to}\Gamma_{\to i+1}&0\\ \end{block} \end{blockarray}

 ~~~~~~, \endeq and thus \eqref{eq:M1a} holds.
-Finally, a straightforward verification such as \eqref{eq:TTSS2} shows that \eqref{eq:M1b} are satisfied. \endproof We can now combine Lemma~\ref{lem:hell} and the Nakajima-Maffei isomorphism to describe the complete flag assigned to each quiver representation. \begin{thm}[Explicit flag realization of $M_\ld$] If $[A,B,\Gamma,\Delta] = \tphi_{\ld}\inv(x, F_\bullet)$ is a geometric point in $M_\ld$, then the we have an explicit description for the flag $F_\bullet$ under $\tphi$.
+Finally, a straightforward verification similar to \eqref{eq:TTSS2} shows that \eqref{eq:M1b} is satisfied. \endproof We can now combine Lemma~\ref{lem:hell} with the Nakajima-Maffei isomorphism to describe the complete flag assigned to each quiver representation. \begin{thm}[Explicit flag realization of $M_{(n-k,k)}$] If $[A,B,\Gamma,\Delta] = \tphi_{(n-k,k)}\inv(x, F_\bullet)$ is a geometric point in $M_{(n-k,k)}$ satisfying \eqref{eq:T}, then we have an explicit description for the flag $F_\bullet$ under $\tphi_{(n-k,k)}$.
 Precisely, each $F_i$ is the kernel of the map $D''_0 \oplus \dots \oplus D''_{i-1} \to V_i$ whose blocks are described as below:

 where $D''_{t}$, for $1\leq t \leq i$, is the space spanned by elements in the $t$th column in \eqref{eq:YT} as below: \eq D''_{t} =

 \endeq \end{thm} \proof By Proposition~\ref{prop:MS} we know that the spaces $F_i$ are determined by the kernels of the maps $\tGa_{1\to i}$.
 The assertion follows from a direct computation of $\tGa_{1\to i}$ using Lemma~\ref{lem:hell}, which is, \eq \tGa_{1\to i} = \begin{blockarray}{ *{8}{c} } & D''_1 & \dots & D''_{t} & \dots & D''_{i} & D'_{(\ld_1, \ld_2)/(i,i)} \\ \begin{block}{ c @{\quad} ( @{\,} *{7}{c} @{\,} )} V_{i}& A_{1\to i}\Gamma_{\to 1} & \dots & A_{t\to i}\Gamma_{\to t} & \dots &\Gamma_{\to i} & 0\\ D'_{i} &0 &\dots & 0 & \dots & 0 &I \\ \end{block} \end{blockarray}